luxfi/docs/docs/tooling/cli.md

 ### Primary AddValidator

-The `primary addValidator` command adds an Lux node as a validator in the Lux Primary Network with [AddPermissionlessValidatorTx](/reference/standards/guides/banff-changes.md#addpermissionlessvalidatortx).
+The `primary addValidator` command adds a Lux node as a validator in the Lux Primary Network with [AddPermissionlessValidatorTx](/reference/standards/guides/banff-changes.md#addpermissionlessvalidatortx).

 This command requires the node's BLS key and proof of possession key, more information regarding BLS